deepakanuraags/kg_deepakanuraags_2021/README.md

 Entire code is in one file main.java

 Compile it using "javac main.java"

 Run it as "java main foo bar"

 The program accepts two arguments s1 and s2.

+The program prints back true if there exists a one to one character mapping from s1 to s2 and prints false if there does not exist a one to one character mapping from s2 to s2.